dqops/dqo/docs/checks/column/numeric/index.md

 ### [sum in range](./sum-in-range.md)
-A column-level check that ensures that the sum value in the monitored column is within the expected range.
+This check calculates a sum of numeric values.
+It verifies that the sum is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |